-- (1) As agreed from time to time by the Chief Commissioner and the President of Fair Work Australia, a person who holds an office of member of the Commission and an office of member of Fair Work Australia - (a) may perform the duties of the secondary office; and - (b) may exercise, in relation to a particular matter - (i) any powers that the person has as a member of the Commission; and - (ii) any powers that the person has as a member of Fair Work Australia. - (2) The Minister may give directions in writing to the Chief Commissioner with respect to agreements under subsection (1) and the Chief Commissioner shall give effect to every such direction and shall not enter into any agreement under subsection (1) that is contrary to those directions. - (3) Directions under subsection (2) shall be limited to matters of administration and shall not deal with matters of conciliation or arbitration.
+- (1) As agreed from time to time by the Chief Commissioner and the President of the Fair Work Commission, a person who holds the office of commissioner and an office of member of the Fair Work Commission - - (a) may perform the duties of the secondary office; and

-(4) The Minister shall cause a copy of any direction given under subsection (2) to be laid before each House of Parliament within 15 sitting days of that House after the date on which the direction was given.
+- (b) may exercise, in relation to a particular matter - (i) any powers that the person has as a commissioner; and - (ii) any powers that the person has as a member of the Fair Work Commission. - (2) The Minister may give directions in writing to the Chief Commissioner with respect to agreements under subsection (1) and the Chief Commissioner shall give effect to every such direction and shall not enter into any agreement under subsection (1) that is contrary to those directions. - (3) Directions under subsection (2) shall be limited to matters of administration and shall not deal with matters of conciliation or arbitration. - (4) The Minister shall cause a copy of any direction given under subsection (2) to be laid before each House of Parliament within 15 sitting days of that House after the date on which the direction was given.

-[Section 14B inserted by No. 99 of 1990 s.
-6; amended by No. 53 of 2011 s.
-39.]
+[Section 14B inserted: No. 99 of 1990 s.
+6; amended: No. 53 of 2011 s.
+39; No. 39 of 2018 s.
+12.]

-15. Full Bench and Commission in Court Session, constitution of
+15. Constitution of Full Bench and Commission in Court Session

-- (1) The Full Bench shall be constituted by not less than 3 members of the Commission one of whom shall be the President. - (2) The Commission in Court Session shall be constituted by not less than 3 commissioners sitting or acting together.
+- (1) The Full Bench is to be constituted by 3 commissioners, at least 1 of whom must be the Chief Commissioner or the Senior Commissioner, sitting or acting together. - (1A) The presiding commissioner of the Full Bench is the most senior of the commissioners who constitute the Full Bench. - (2) The Commission in Court Session shall be constituted by not less than 3 commissioners sitting or acting together.